Nick Jones (offensive lineman, born 1985)

 Nick Jones (born July 5, 1985) is an American football coach and former player.
-He is an offensive assistant for the Los Angeles Rams of the National Football League (NFL).
+He is the assistant offensive line coach for the Atlanta Falcons of the National Football League (NFL).
 He played center for the Georgia Bulldogs.

 Coaching career

 Jones was an offensive graduate assistant for Georgia in 2010 and 2011.
 He was the tight ends coach and tackles coach for Coastal Carolina from 2012 to 2017.
 Jones coached tight ends for Air Force in 2018.
 Jones was hired by Colorado State as co-special teams coordinator and tight ends coach in February 2019.
 He joined the Atlanta Falcons in 2020 as a diversity coaching fellow.
 He was hired by Georgia Southern as their special teams coordinator and tight ends coach in January 2021, but left to join the Los Angeles Rams as an offensive assistant on February 23, 2021.
 In Jones first season, the Rams won Super Bowl LVI against the Cincinnati Bengals.
+He was hired on February 2, 2024, by the Atlanta Falcons, to be an Assistant offensive line coach.